nikitavoloboev/data/docs/data-science/data-science.md

 [Equals](https://equals.app/), [Tably](https://tably.com/), [DataStation](https://datastation.multiprocess.io/), [Datasette](https://datasette.io/) are neat.
 Want to learn [Numpy](../programming-languages/python/python-libraries/numpy.md) and [scikit-learn](https://scikit-learn.org/stable/) libraries more.

+[Python for Data Analysis](https://wesmckinney.com/book/) is a good read.

 ## Notes

 - [If you can solve a problem with a simple heuristic, do that.
 Sometimes you don't need machine learning.](https://www.reddit.com/r/datascience/comments/8ljwo8/what_is_surprisingly_useful_to_know_as_a_data/)